Where to Stay in Philadelphia: Best Areas & Hotels, 2019

 Where to Stay for Luxury

-Located across the street from City Hall, The Ritz Carlton, Philadelphia, with its knockout rotunda lobby, Egyptian cotton linens, in-room Nespresso machines, and rooms with views over the city is the crème de la crème of luxury.
-Before you start your day of exploring Philadelphia enjoy a warm stone massage in the spa.
-Take advantage of the complimentary overnight shoe shine service.
+Located across the street from City Hall, The Ritz Carlton, Philadelphia, with its knockout rotunda lobby, Egyptian cotton linens, in-room Nespresso machines, and rooms with views over the city is the crème de la crème of luxury hotels in Philadelphia.
+Before you start your day of exploring enjoy a warm stone massage in the spa or take advantage of the complimentary overnight shoe shine service.

 The Rittenhouse Hotel overlooking pretty Rittenhouse Square is the recipient of the GreenLeaders Silver award for its environmental awareness.
 Amenities include free Wi-Fi, a pool, fitness room, and full-service spa.